Chart Color Schemes

 Educational attainment in Seacombe Heights aligns closely with national averages, showing typical qualification patterns and performance metrics

-University qualifications are prominent in Seacombe Heights, with 30.1% of residents aged 15 and above holding such credentials.
-This figure is higher than the South Australian average of 25.7%.
-Bachelor degrees are the most common at 21.0%, followed by postgraduate qualifications at 6.9% and graduate diplomas at 2.2%.
+In Seacombe Heights, 30.1% of residents aged 15 and above have university qualifications, exceeding the South Australian average of 25.7%.
+Bachelor degrees are the most common at 21.0%, followed by postgraduate qualifications (6.9%) and graduate diplomas (2.2%).
+Vocational credentials are also prevalent, with 33.8% of residents aged 15 and above holding such qualifications.

-Vocational skills are also prevalent, with 33.8% of residents aged 15 and above possessing trade or technical credentials.
-This includes advanced diplomas held by 10.2% of residents and certificates held by 23.6%.
-Educational participation is high in the area, with 28.1% of residents currently enrolled in formal education.
-This includes 9.7% in primary education, 7.1% in secondary education, and 6.2% pursuing tertiary education.
+This includes advanced diplomas (10.2%) and certificates (23.6%).
+Educational participation is high, with 28.1% of residents currently enrolled in formal education.
+This comprises 9.7% in primary education, 7.1% in secondary education, and 6.2% pursuing tertiary education.

 Frequently Asked Questions - Education